 - You are required to comply with all applicable privacy and data protection laws, regulations, and treaties.
 For instance, in the United States privacy laws particularly address the protection of individual medical, financial, and consumer information, and information about children.
-The European Union Privacy Directive contains strong protection for medical and health information, information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information concerning the sex life of an individual. - Because the laws relating to privacy protection are detailed and complex, you must consult with the Chief Legal Officer or CCD before establishing, distributing, or revising any database or other system through which the Company collects, uses, or discloses to any person individual information or information about an individual's finances, health or medical condition, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or sex life, or any other sensitive individual information - As a general rule, to the extent the Company does have access to any individual's personal information, it is Company policy to use that information only for limited, authorized purposes, and not to disclose that information except in accordance with law after consultation with the Chief Legal Officer or CCD.
-However, electronic communications created using Company devices and systems are not private, and AOI reserves the right, subject to applicable law, to access, review and use all communications, records and information created, transmitted and stored using Company resources.
-Additional information regarding the Company's IS policies is available on the Intranet.
+The European Union General Data Protection Regulation contains strong protection for medical and health information, information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information concerning the sex life of an individual. - Because the laws relating to privacy protection are detailed and complex, you must consult with the Chief Legal Officer or CCD before establishing, distributing, or revising any database or other system through which the Company collects, uses, or discloses to any person individual information or information about an individual's finances. health or medical condition, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or sex life, or any other sensitive individual information - As a general rule, to the extent the Company does have access to any individual's personal information, it is Company policy to use that information only for limited, authorized purposes, and not to disclose that information except in accordance with law after consultation with the Chief Legal Officer or CCD.
+However, electronic communications created using Company devices and systems are not private, and Pyxus reserves the right, subject to applicable law, to access, review and use all communications, records and information created, transmitted and stored using Company resources.
+Additional information regarding the Company's IS policies is available on the Intranet. - You must consult with the Chief Legal Officer or CCD before developing any privacy policy, whether for use in connection with the Internet or otherwise, and maintain adequate procedures to comply with any policy adopted.